Generacja-Innowacja/athena/README.md

 ## Linting

-This boilerplate uses BiomeJS for code linting and formatting.
+This library uses BiomeJS for code linting and formatting.
 Biome is a fast, all-in-one toolchain that replaces ESLint, Prettier, and other tools.

 - **Linter**: BiomeJS provides fast linting with TypeScript support
 - **Formatter**: Built-in code formatter with consistent style